Page Contact Information: GLRI Help

 Phragmites distribution was tied most closely with topography, proximity to development, soil conditions, and road density.
 In general, Phragmites in the Great Lakes coastal zone tends to prefer flatter areas that are close to development.
-Shallow or poorly drained soils and a relatively high road density are also tied closely with Phragmites occurrence (Carlson Mazur et al., in review).
+Shallow or poorly drained soils and a relatively high road density are also tied closely with Phragmites occurrence (Carlson Mazur et al. 2014).

 The corridor network has an inland portion made up of streams and rivers, wetlands, and water bodies, and coastal/offshore portions composed of simulated reduced lake-level scenarios.